Bert Olmstead: Montreal Canadiens

-Olmstead and the Canadiens appeared in the Stanley Cup finals again in the 1951–52 season, losing to the Detroit Red Wings; after recording 35 points in 69 regular season games, Olmstead was limited to an assist in 11 playoff games.
+Olmstead and the Canadiens appeared in the Stanley Cup Finals again in the 1951–52 season, losing to the Detroit Red Wings; after recording 35 points in 69 regular season games, Olmstead was limited to an assist in 11 playoff games.
 In his third season with the Canadiens, Olmstead won the Stanley Cup for the first time.
 Earning 45 points in 69 games, he was named to the Second All-Star Team.
 In the last game of the season, Olmstead bodychecked Gordie Howe, stopping him from tying Maurice Richard's record of 50 goals in a season.
 Olmstead played all the 70 games in the next two seasons, scoring 52 and 58 points in the 1953–54 and 1954–55 seasons, respectively.
-The Canadiens lost to the Red Wings once more in the Stanley Cup finals, in both seasons.
-In the 1954–55 season, Olmstead led the league in assists, with 48, as Montreal lost another Stanley Cup Final to Detroit.
+The Canadiens lost to the Red Wings once more in the Stanley Cup Finals, in both seasons.
+In the 1954–55 season, Olmstead led the league in assists, with 48, as Montreal lost another Stanley Cup Finals to Detroit.

 The 1955–56 season saw the start of Montreal's five consecutive Stanley Cup championships.
 In that season, Olmstead played on a line with Jean Béliveau and Bernie "Boom Boom" Geoffrion.
 He set a record for assists, with 56, and also scored eight points in game, recording four goals and four assists, tying Rocket Richard's record.
 This record would be broken in 1976 by Darryl Sittler, who scored six goals and four assists, for ten points.
 As well as winning the Stanley Cup, Olmstead was again named to the Second All-Star Team.

 Olmstead won two more Stanley Cups in the 1956–57 and 1957–58 seasons.
 After the conclusion of the 1957–58 seasons, doctors informed him that he had no strength left in his knees, and that he should contemplate retirement.
 As a result of this prognosis, the Canadiens left Olmstead unprotected in the Intra-League Draft, and he was claimed by Billy Reay, the head coach of the Canadiens' chief rival, the Toronto Maple Leafs.